cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-building-genai-applications-today.md

 Obviously, whenever there is a new technology, there is a wave of startups trying to profit from it.
 Do you remember the blockchain hype 10 years ago?
-I can't forget about the many crypto millionaires that emerged from it.
+I can't forget about the many crypto millionaires that emerged from it (especially because I wasn't one of them).

-I'm now convinced that GenAI is a powerful tech (much more broad than blockchain) that can [transform whole industries](https://www.cesarsotovalero.net/blog/surviving-the-ai-revolution-as-a-software-engineer.html) and create new new ones.
+I'm now convinced that GenAI is a powerful tech (much broader than blockchain) that can [transform whole industries](https://www.cesarsotovalero.net/blog/surviving-the-ai-revolution-as-a-software-engineer.html) and create new new ones.
 GenAI will first optimize existing processes and then transform them.
 First, everything related to handling paperwork and repetitive tasks is going to be completely automated (and that's actually good because these boring tasks were not meant for humans in the first place anyway).
 Second, GenAI creates new opportunities for everyone, including artists and creators, to express themselves in ways that were not possible before.